launica2303/Starter-Boook-Challenge/Starter_Book_Challenge.md

 *Projects are exceptionally successful at one of the following points in time:
 Best months (campaign launch): listed in order of success were: May, and June.
 Worst month (campaign start) was December.
-June, July, and October seemed to have around the same number of failed campaigns launched (see chart in resource folder here).
+June, July, and October seemed to have around the same number of failed campaigns launched (see chart below).

 Some limitations found with this dataset.
 Since the dataset did not focus on specific states in the U.S., it may have been beneficial to see if this also had a factor in the success of a campaign.
 Did some states do better at certain months of the year than other months?
 How were most states similar?
 As well as showing which states had higher success rates overall.
 All these factors could help in not only deciding when, but where in the U.S. is the best place to launch a campaign.